 Now where do you start with Buva Sea.
 Maybe the guarantee that they will run late.
 Maybe that they will take a risk if they can.
 Or perhaps that they’ll take you to a pier that’s 8km from town (or 45 mins in Sihanoukville traffic).

 Nope, let’s start with the scam.
 We arrived into Sihanoukville at 4pm.
 Later than the scheduled 2.30pm arrival, more on that later… So when we arrived at the Buva Sea office in town, we were excited that we could still take the 5pm ferry.
 We expected that the ferry would be departing from the Serendipity Pier, literally just down the road.
-As it was pissing with rain, we were okay to take the tuk tuk to the pier as we also thought we were in a rush to get onto the ferry (well speed boat).
+As it was chucking it down with rain, we were okay to take the tuk tuk to the pier as we also thought we were in a rush to get onto the ferry (well speed boat).
 However, we quickly realised that we were headed in the other direction.

 Advised by our tuk tuk that it was ok as the ferry went from another pier when the weather wasn’t too great.
 Time ticked by, and the notoriously bad Sihanoukville traffic meant we only arrived at the pier at 5.30pm.
 We rushed along a filthy pier and harbour to be met with amusement by the crew, who advised that the ferry was never running.

 We met with some other travellers who were sold the same story.
 And after much negotiation, were provided with a ‘free’ tuk tuk back to the office that we’d left earlier.
-On arriving back at their office, the other travellers did get a partial refund after a good 15 minutes of arguing the toss with them.
+On arriving back at their office, the other travellers did get a partial refund after a good 15 minutes of arguing with them.
 We were then guaranteed that there would be an 8am boat the next morning and we would have a free pick up at 7am from our hotel.

 Oh yes, we were now stuck in Sihanoukville for the night.
-And at 7.30pm started to scramble and see what was available.
+And at 7.30pm started to scramble to see what was available.
 Not a lot in this terrible town.
 But we did find something out towards Otres Beach.
 If you have to stay in Sihanoukville we suggest trying out that way.

 The next morning, 7am passed, and at 7.30am we asked the hotel to call Buva Sea to check on the pick up.
 Guaranteed that it was on the way and traffic wasn’t great, we waited just a little longer and were picked up at 7.45am.
 At that point, we thought there was no chance to make the 8.00am ferry.
 However, it turns out that there was no 8.00am.
 And we headed back to the company office to collect more confused looking travellers.
 A little after 9.00am we arrived back at the dirty pier across town.
 And happy to say that the ferry left shortly after.